WHAT THE EXPERTS THINK

 Hello Everyone –

-Don’t look now but things have been pretty busy at all of the ski resorts in the region recently because Mother Nature has provided some very nice snowmaking temperatures.
-I saw Snowshoe’s snowmaking up close and personal over the weekend and they are going to be in very good shape when they open for the season this Wednesday, November 27.
-Again this year, the first alpine resorts to take advantage of the favorable snowmaking situation were Sugar and Cataloochee in North Carolina but the first area to actually open was White Grass Touring Center in the north central region of West Virginia.
-That area offered cross country skiing and snowshoeing when natural snow fell in the backcountry of Tucker County.
+Here’s some good news for skiers and snowboarders out there, just in case you haven’t noticed, things have been pretty busy at all of the ski resorts in the region recently because Mother Nature has provided some excellent snowmaking conditions.
+I saw Winterplace’s snowmaking operation from Interstate 77 last weekend and they are going to be in very good shape when they open for the season December 12.
+Again this year, the first alpine resorts to take advantage of the favorable snowmaking situation were Sugar and Cataloochee in North Carolina.
+The first Nordic Area to open this year was White Grass Touring Center in West Virginia as that back country area offered cross country skiing and snowshoeing when natural snow fell in the backcountry of Tucker County this past week.

-Like I have done the last couple of years, I thought for my first column of the season, I would check out what some weather experts thought was going to take place this season for skiers and snowboarders in the Southeast and mid-Atlantic regions.
+Like I have done since starting this column ten years ago, I thought for my first column of the season, I would check out what some weather experts thought was going to take place this season for skiers and snowboarders in the Southeast and mid-Atlantic regions.
 I have seen a lot of pictures and video from resorts in the region of snowmaking and things are looking very nice.
 So I wanted to look into the snow globe a bit to see how some weatherman felt about the upcoming season.
 So here goes.

 That’s it for the season’s first column, more to come as the season continues, just remember whether it be cold or whether it be hot, we’ll weather the weather, whatever the weather will be.
 Think about it!
 See you on the slopes.

 Send your comments to: [email protected]

 Joe Stevens, a member of the southeast ski industry since 1990 is a regular columnist for skisoutheast.com and serves as the Communications Director for the West Virginia Ski Areas Association.